-The Burlington Lawn Bowling Club (BLBC) is a private charter club located in the heart of Burlington, Ontario.
+The Burlington Lawn Bowling Club (BLBC) is a not for profit sports club located in the heart of Burlington, Ontario.
 The club is a member of District 5 of the Ontario Lawn Bowling Association (OLBA).
+The facilities are accessible to all members of society that wish to participate in both fun or competitive venues.
+For those looking for more of a social option, you can join in on many of the non bowling activities.

 Once the pandemic has been resolved, the club invites you to join us for lively social interaction and mild exercise on the "GREEN" and we invite and encourage non-members to play as our guests.
 Lessons and loaner equipment are available for all who are interested in learning this sport.
 Guests may also use club bowls for a small fee.
 The club policies are subject to change and may be impacted by local and provincial health requirements.
 You are directed to contact the drawmaster on site in order to obtain the lastest information.